 Vinh Trang Pagoda

 The pagoda measures 14,000m², 70m long, 20m wide, built of cement and precious wood, 1m high, with a cast foundation, and surrounded by solid walls.
-The highlight of Vinh Trang pagoda is the three-arched entrance gate with the art of joining pieces of crockery and porcelain.
+The highlight of Vinh Trang Pagoda is the three-arched entrance gate with the art of joining pieces of crockery and porcelain.

 Entrance of Vinh Trang Pagoda